-Greg Skidmore is a litigation partner in the Washington, D.C. office of Kirkland & Ellis, focusing on complex commercial litigation and appellate litigation in federal and state courts across the country.
+Greg Skidmore is a litigation partner in the Washington, D.C. office of Kirkland & Ellis, who handles complex commercial litigation in federal courts, state courts, and arbitrations across the country.
+He also maintains an active pro bono practice representing indigent defendants and non-profit corporations.

 Commercial Litigation and Arbitration

 Counsel for Agility Defense & Government Services, a government contractor, in a three-week AAA arbitration arising out of a dispute over a U.S. Army contract worth $6 billion.
 Panel unanimously found in favor of our client and awarded damages.

 Counsel for Nationwide Insurance defending claims arising out of Hurricane Ike.
 Resolved cases through successful motions practice and favorable settlements.

 Counsel for a national commercial airline challenging on preemption grounds an attempt by a state to independently regulate the on-board service of alcoholic beverages.

-Counsel for Barr Laboratories (now part of Teva Pharmaceuticals) defending an antitrust challenge to a so-called "reverse payment" settlement of Hatch-Waxman patent litigation regarding the drug Provigil® (modafinil).
+Counsel for Barr Laboratories defending an antitrust challenge to a so-called “reverse payment” settlement of Hatch-Waxman patent litigation regarding the drug Provigil® (modafinil).

-Counsel for Barr Laboratories (now part of Teva Pharmaceuticals) defending antitrust challenges in federal court and California state court to a so-called "reverse payment" settlement of Hatch-Waxman patent litigation regarding the drug ciprofloxacin.
+Counsel for Barr Laboratories defending antitrust challenges in federal court, California state court, and Kansas state court to a so-called “reverse payment” settlement of Hatch-Waxman patent litigation regarding the drug Cipro® (ciprofloxacin).
 In a split appeal, obtained affirmance of federal district court order granting summary judgment in both the Second Circuit and the Federal Circuit.
 The Supreme Court denied certiorari in both cases.

 Solis v.
 Malkani, 638 F.3d 269 (4th Cir.
 2011): successfully argued for affirmance of a district court order awarding client fees for serving as an independent fiduciary appointed to oversee an ERISA plan.